rail-berkeley/bridgedata/index.md

 ## Statistics

-- \>30,000 teleoperated demonstrations
+- 33,078 teleoperated demonstrations
-- \>8,000 rollouts from scripted or learned policies
+- 8,887 rollouts from a scripted policy
-- \>15 different environments
+- 21 different environments
-- \>10 different skills

 ## Usage and Contributing

 We offer two versions of the dataset: a raw version consisting of 640x480 JPEG images or a processed version consisting of downsampled 128x128 images in NumPy files or TFRecord files.

 [This repository](https://github.com/yanlai00/bridge_data_robot_infra) contains
 the robot controller and data collection code.

 Follow the links below to purchase the required equipment: